beejjorgensen/bgc/src/bgc_part_0700.md

-And now we have an uninitialized variable `saturn`^[The Saturn was a popular brand of economy car in the United States until it was put out of business by the 2008 crash.] of type `struct car`.
+And now we have an uninitialized variable `saturn`^[The Saturn was a popular brand of economy car in the United States until it was put out of business by the 2008 crash, sadly so to us fans.] of type `struct car`.

 We should initialize it!
 But how do we set the values of those individual fields?